christianhelle/skills/README.md

   Available skills:

      1) azdocli                  Interact with Azure DevOps via the azdocli CLI tool.
+     2) karpathy                 Behavioral guidelines to reduce common LLM coding mistakes.
-     2) nano-commits             Autonomous nano-commit workflow.
+     3) nano-commits             Autonomous nano-commit workflow.
-     3) worktree-isolation       Isolate all work in a fresh git worktree.
+     4) worktree-isolation       Isolate all work in a fresh git worktree.

   Press Enter to install all, type skill numbers (e.g. 1,2), 'all' to install everything, or 'none' to skip: